-Due to the potential danger involving storage of fuels used in camping lanterns/stoves, you must make arrangements with your Commissioner to store fuels in a safe place.
-Heat-producing lanterns may not be hung in tents.
+Due to the potential danger involving storage of fuels used in camping lanterns/stoves, you must plan with your Commissioner to store fuels in a safe place.
+Heat-producing lanterns may never be hung in tents.
 Fuel of any kind must be declared to the commissioners.
 Both lanterns and stoves must be used under adult supervision.
-Please: NO FLAMES IN TENTS.
+PLEASE: NO FLAMES IN TENTS.
+NO EXCEPTIONS.